yangtong951019/yangtong951019/README.md

 - 👋 Hi, I’m @yangtong951019
 - 👀 I’m interested in Java and Python
-- 🌱 I’m currently learning Java basic and data structure
+- 🌱 I’m currently learning Java and data structure
-- 💞️ I’m looking to find a job in my Country
+- 💞️ I’m looking to find a job
 - 📫 How to reach me yangtong951019@gmail.com

 <!---